loater69/assnet/Readme.md

 ```

 Operator `co_await` checks if there is any data that can be read, if enough data is present, it will not suspend.
-If it does suspend, you will have to resume this manually.
+If it does suspend, you will have to resume the `nettask` manually (by using `assnet::nettask::make_progress()`).
 You can either have a vector of connections that you will resume one after the other, or you can have a dedicated thread for each connection or a mix of the two.

 ```c++